yonaskolb/SwagGen/README.md

 ```
 will create an `xcodeproj` file that you can open, edit and run in Xcode, which also makes editing any code easier.

+If you want to pass the required arguments when running in XCode, you can edit the scheme to include launch arguments.

 ## Usage
 Use `SwagGen -help` to see the list of options: